bacontime/blog-mirror/art/isomorphic.md

 ![A (5,2) isomorphic note layout.](isomorphic/r/isomorphic52.webp "A (5,2) isomorphic note layout.")

-It seems that accordion makers love to experiment with alternate layouts.
+It seems that accordion makers love to experiment with alternate layouts;
 <!--The (2,1) Chromatic Button Accordion layout was discussed above.-->
-A couple have been mentioned already.
+a couple have been mentioned already.
-There are also accordions with a (5,2) layout, most commonly called "Hayden Duet Concertinas".
+There are also accordions with this (5,2) layout, most commonly called "Hayden Duet Concertinas".
 The layout itself is called the Wicki-Hayden layout, because it was independently invented by Kaspar Wicki and Brian Hayden.